 When applying color for transition, it is best to start with a lighter color before applying a darker shade and an even darker one if you wish to make it more pronounced.

-- Not using colors that complement on the eyelid.
+8. Not using colors that complement on the eyelid.

 When applying color on the eyelid, it is important to put the color wheel in mind.

-If you don’t use colors that complement, you end up with an awkward looking eyeshadow finish.
+If you don’t use colors that complement, you end up with an awkward looking eye shadow finish.
 Trust me..you seriously don’t want that.

 With a lot of practice and experience, you wouldn’t be needing any color wheel to work with, so if you are a beginner at doing eye makeup, it’s always best to start out right.

-So there might not be a law or rule indicating the number of eyeshadow colors that must be used during eye makeup but we all know that “too many cooks spoils the broth”.
+So there might not be a law or rule indicating the number of eye shadow colors that must be used during eye makeup but we all know that “too many cooks spoils the broth”.

 Other eye colors such as blue eyes, grey eyes and dark brown eyes looks best on certain colors.

 - Blue eyes (all light neutral tones complement blue eyes).